orkunkaraduman/p5-Term-ReadLine-Tiny/README.md

 reads a key from input and echoes by _echo_ argument.
 Returns `undef` on `EOF`.

+## minline(\[$minline\])

+synonym of `MinLine`.

 ## changehistory(\[$changehistory\])

-If argument is specified, it allows to change old history lines by argument value.
+If argument is specified, it allows to change history lines when argument value is true.
 Returns the old value.

 ## history(\[$history\])

-If argument is specified ArrayRef, rewrites all history by argument elements.
+If argument is specified and ArrayRef, rewrites all history by argument elements.

 **history(\[$line1\[, $line2\[, ...\]\]\])**

 If first argument is not ArrayRef, rewrites all history by argument values.

-Returns copy of history in ArrayRef.
+Always returns copy of history in ArrayRef.

 ## encode\_controlchar($c)